bernardosulzbach/connectivity/README.md

-# Connectivity
+# Connectivity monitor

-A network connectivity monitor.
+A network connectivity monitor written in C++ 17.

 Run the preparation script before building.
+The main thing it does is cloning [this C++ wrapper around libcURL](https://github.com/jpbarrette/curlpp).